Tunisia speaker rejects president's dissolution of parliament

 The president's announcement on Wednesday evening came hours after parliamentarians held a plenary session online -- their first since Saied's power grab -- and voted through a bill against his "exceptional measures".

-Addressing his National Security Council, Saied said MPs who had taken part would be prosecuted.
+Addressing his National Security Council, Saied said MPs who had taken part had "betrayed" Tunisia and would be prosecuted.

-But Ghannouchi, who heads the Islamist-inspired Ennahdha party that has dominated Tunisia's post-revolution politics, Saied's decision was "null and void because it contradicts the constitution".
+Ghannouchi, who heads the Islamist-inspired Ennahdha party that has dominated Tunisia's post-revolution politics, said Saied's latest decision was "null and void because it contradicts the constitution".

+"It's a continuation of the decisions he took on July 25, which we reject and consider a coup," he said.

+Ghannouchi said Thursday that at least 30 parliamentarians had been summoned for questioning by anti-terrorism police.

 © 2022 AFP